AtUM Science Department Welcomes MT180 Applicants

-• Category: Radio program
+• Category: Radio Show

-• Dates: May 14, 2026
+• Dates: May 21, 2026

 • Location: New podcast every Thursday

-Every year, more than 6,000 scientific publications emerge from the laboratories of the University of Montpellier and its partners.
-Each week, UM and the local radio station Divergence FM invite you to discover one of these publications through explanations provided by its author(s).
-From economics to ecology, biology to robotics, law to chemistry, and everything in between—including medicine, education, and mechanics—researchers take turns on the air for a 20-minute interview aimed at the general public.
+Every year, more than 6,000 scientific publications come out of the laboratories at the University of Montpellier and its partner institutions.
+Every week,UM the local radio station Divergence FM invite you to discover one of these publications through explanations provided by its author(s).
+From economics to ecology, biology to robotics, law to chemistry—and everything in between, including medicine, education, and mechanical engineering—researchers take turns on the air for a 20-minute interview aimed at the general public.

 In the second half of the program, a 5-minute segment takes you behind the scenes at the many research facilities of the University of Montpellier and its partners.
-From the atomic force microscope to the marine station in Sète and the battery testing lab at the Balard Chemistry Cluster, you’ll be amazed by the diversity of cutting-edge equipment available in the region.
+From the atomic force microscope to the marine research station in Sète and the battery testing lab at the Balard Chemistry Cluster, you’ll be surprised by the diversity of cutting-edge equipment available in the region.

 Finally, the guest featured in the last three minutes extends the scientific experience by announcing an event open to the general public in Montpellier or the surrounding area.